 Further we believe the hunting instinct is innate to humans from our ancestors who had to hunt to survive. eg. the san tribe in africa hunted, collected food and items for food, vegetable matter / berries, ostrich eggs and items from their hunted game and collected items, eg. hides, horns, hooves, tendons, sinues, bones and ostrich egg shells.

 The north american indians and many native tribes world wide still hunt and collect items from the hunted game, no different than a modern trophy hunter keeping items from his or her hunted game animals.

 Rock art confirms these historic activities.
 Today we hunt for jobs, wives, partners and pursue many things in life, all this is based on our hunting instinct.
 Today we have candlelit dinners, a romantic, but deep down innate part of our nature of survival and hunting, equals fire !!

-Not everyone must hunt not gather wild natural items in todays modern world, but those who wish not to hunt should not be critics of those people who do hunt and gather or collect.
+Not everyone must hunt nor gather wild natural items in todays modern world, but those who wish not to hunt should not be critics of those people who do hunt and gather or collect a trophy item.
 Simply and in the good nature of politeness, respect and caring, if you have never hunted wild game nor have done anything like be a doctor or a sports player, you cannot and should not comment adverserly on the activity or profession, as you are not experienced nor qualified to do so.

 Hunters today, worldwide, put the MOST money and efforts into conserving wildlife, wildlands and ecosystems than any other groups or organisations.
 If it were not for the hunters coming to safari hunt in South Africa, approximately 30 million wild game animals will lose their habitat, BECAUSE the landowners on whos land the wild game occur would need to earn their income / livelihoods from other means, eg. beef, lamb/sheep, crops and goats, which are not natural and can adversely affect whole ecosystems.